Ninokeep/todolist-react/README.md

 # Todo List

-A simple task management application built with React, TypeScript and Pnpm.
+A simple task management application built with React, TypeScript and Pnpm and Vite

 ## Installation